fmalina/revisions-blocl/activism/uninhabitableearth.md

 In the developing world, 98 percent of cities are enveloped by air above the threshold of safety established by the WHO.

-Get out of urban areas and the problem doesn’t much improve: 95 percent of the world’s population is breathing dangerously polluted air.
+Get out of urban areas and the problem doesn't much improve: 95 percent of the world’s population is breathing dangerously polluted air.

 Global plastic production is expected to triple by 2050, when there will be more